iMLS-BLOOD BANKING

 -

-12RECORDED - ADVERSE EFFECT OF BLOOD TRANSFUSION
+13RECORDED LECTURE - ADVERSE EFFECT OF BLOOD TRANSFUSION

 Blood transfusion is not, and likely never will be, without risk.
 Adverse events are an inevitable consequence of blood transfusion in spite of the myriad processes to ensure safe transfusions.